pinoytech/pinoytech/README.md

 ### Background...

-**Backend Development** — I have been developing web applications since 2003.
-I started as a PHP developer working with _CodeIgniter_ and _CakePHP_.
-I have been using Ruby and along with the **Ruby on Rails** framework for the past 13 years.
-I have used it for all sorts of projects; full CMS websites, database-driven web applications and REST-driven frontend applications.
-Using my experience with Javascript, I've created several **Ruby** and **NodeJS** projects that is used by thousands of users around the world 🥰.
+**Backend Development** — I have developed web applications since 2003.
+I began as a PHP developer with CodeIgniter and CakePHP and have used Ruby on Rails for the past 13 years, continuing to contribute to Rails projects alongside newer work.
+I have built full CMS sites, database-driven web applications, and RESTful backends for front-end apps.
+Over the past four years I have focused heavily on Node.js, developing multiple large-scale applications used by thousands of users worldwide. 🥰.

 **Frontend Development** — Developing with **Javascript** has been been very exciting in the past 5 years. **React** has been my tool of choice when it comes to frontend development.